alvine17/GroupieTracker/Readme.md

 - The goal is to improve on different languages such as Golang, HTML, or CSS.

 ## Prerequisites
-- The necessary elements to install and run the project

-## Installation
-Detailed steps to install the project
+- You need to use Visual Studio Code preferably in order to be able to launch the project.

 ## Usage
 Instructions on how to use the project once installed